cajomferro/shelley/README.rst

    docker compose build # this might take a while docker compose run --rm main bash
+   OR
+   docker compose exec main bash (to enter a running container)

 The poetry.lock file is also mounted in order to be able to commit this file after updating.